 On November 17, 2016 EPA issued a brief Notice of Data Availability and suggested it would change the point of departure based on SAP input.

-On April 5, 2017 EPA formally denied the NRDC/PANNA petition and indicated it will not follow the negotiated schedule for rulemaking but would delay action on chlorpyrifos until the statutory deadline for reassessment (October 1, 2022).
+On April 5, 2017 EPA formally denied the NRDC/PANNA petition and indicated it would not follow the negotiated schedule for rulemaking but would delay action on chlorpyrifos until the statutory deadline for reassessment (October 1, 2022).

 That same day, April 5, 2017, NRDC and PANNA filed a motion with the Ninth Circuit to enforce the previous ruling requiring EPA to make a decision within 30 days on the proposed ban, arguing EPA presented no new evidence that the chemical was safe.